 It can be very tempting, sometimes, to wrap your fellow players (or NPCs) in a bear hug, slap them across the face, run a flirtatious hand along their arms, throw a cup of water at them, or to engage in some other kind of direct physical contact.
 Unless such contact is clearly inoffensive (that is, merely putting your hand on a person's shoulder, or gently poking them in the arm), you should avoid touching them without asking first.
-If you plan to make contact with somebody in a way that could reasonably be considered "intimate," you must first ask them (in an undertone) "Consent to physical role-play?"
+If you plan to make contact with somebody in a way that could reasonably be considered "intimate," you must first ask them (in an undertone) "Consent to physical role-play?" along with a brief description of the kind of touch you want to initiate.
 This question is considered out-of-character.
 If they answer "yes," then you may continue.
 If someone appears uncomfortable with continuing contact, though, you should always stop and ask again.
 (Of course, spells and skills that are delivered by touch do not require you to ask permission-just use common sense and be respectful.)